 Step 4: PPE

 The final step includes implementing respiratory protection.
 Options include disposable masks, half masks, powered air purifying respirators (PAPRs) or supplied air respirators (SARs).
 In some applications, PPE may be the only viable solution that reduces weld fume exposure below required levels.
 However, there are additional steps and expenses necessary with this solution, including medical evaluations, fit tests, training and filter replacements.

 Use respirators if engineering controls are not feasible or do not reduce fume exposure levels enough, or during maintenance or emergency situations.
 Whether respirator use is mandatory or voluntary, companies must establish and maintain a written respiratory protection program as stated by OSHA 29 CFR 1910.134.

 Each type of respirator is given an assigned protection factor (APF), which is the level of protection it will provide when used properly, in conjunction with a written respiratory protection program.
 Companies must consider the respirator’s APF, air-sampling results within the facility, and OSHA’s Permissible Exposure Limits (PELs) for those contaminants to determine which respirator is suitable.
 To get the most out of the respiratory protection, ensure each employee has selected a respirator that provides a comfortable fit and does not negatively impact productivity.

 Limiting fume exposure

 There is no one-size-fits-all solution to minimize fume exposure in manufacturing welding applications.
-When determining the right solution for the application, evaluate various products, get feedback during the process and encourage welding operator involvement to enhance buy-in.
+To determine the best option, evaluate various products, get feedback during and encourage operator involvement to enhance buy-in.

 Remember, proper training is also key for successful implementation of fume management controls.
-And depending on the environmental factors and the goals of the operation, it may be necessary to implement multiple solutions from OSHA’s Hierarchy of Controls.
+And depending on the environmental factors and operation goals, it may be necessary to implement multiple solutions from OSHA’s Hierarchy of Controls.